Skyree/jquery.timeline/README.md

 ## Methods

 ### reload
-Reload the timeline to reposition elements `$('#selector').timeline('reload')`
+Reload the timeline to reposition elements.
+`$('#selector').timeline('reload')`

 ### prepend
-Prepend an element and allows a callback
+Prepend an element and allows a callback.

 Options :
 * element : An element that suits the item property.
 * callback : An optional callback function.